Highlights of the Program

 CircumVent Global

-• Exploring how advanced waste valorization converts manure and rejected feed into renewable fuels and SAF
+• Assessing how advanced waste valorization converts manure and rejected feed into renewable fuels and SAF

 • Explaining how modular refinery systems enable on-farm energy independence for power and thermal needs